Technically-International/Productivity-Well/README.md

 * Login Page -> Account creation if no login is available
 * Timer Page -> Start timer and choose the amount of money that would be sent if the app is closed/run in background etc.
 * Settings Page -> Toggle Settings
+* Statistics -> Show user their activity and productivity level summary

 ## Wireframes
 <img src="https://github.com/Technically-International/Productivity-Well/blob/master/Images/wireframe.jpg" width="300" height="300">